fluxcd/helm-controller/docs/spec/v2/helmreleases.md

 `.metadata.generation` which resulted in either a [ready state](#ready-helmrelease), or stalled due to error it can not recover from without human intervention.

+### Oberved Post Renderers Digest

+The helm-controller reports the digest for the [post renderers](#post-renderers) it last rendered the Helm chart with in the for a successful Helm install or upgrade in the `.status.ObervedPostRenderersDigest` field.

+This field is used by the controller to determine if a deployed Helm release is in sync with the HelmRelease `spec.PostRenderers` configuration and whether it should trigger a Helm upgrade.

 ### Last Attempted Config Digest

 The helm-controller reports the digest for the [values](#values) it last